 4. Fertilisers and Seed Storage Facility

 Farming is the main occupation in Indian villages.
-Agriculture-related products like pesticides and fertilisers are always in demand.
+Agriculture-related products like pesticides and fertilizers are always in demand.
 Though farmers get most of their supplies from wholesalers, these wholesale markets are at far off places.
 A retail outlet will make their lives easier.
 Small farmers often don't have safe storage spaces, resulting in loss of grain stock.
 This business idea for small village fits right into the local economy.

 5. Fruits and Vegetables Shop